pascaldekloe/mqtt/README.md

 MQTT is a protocol for message queueing over a network.
 This project provides a client library for the Go programming language.
-Message-delivery guarantees are maintained at all costs, even on (protocol, network or persistence) errors.
-The client recovers from errors atomatically.
+Message-delivery guarantees are maintained at all costs, even when in error.
+The client recovers from failure with automatic reconnects.
 Message transfers in both directions do zero-copy.

-The development was kindly sponsored by [Northvolt](https://northvolt.com), as a gift to the open-source community.
+The development was kindly sponsored by [Northvolt](https://northvolt.com) as a gift to the open-source community.
+Many 🤖 navigated over unreliable connections since then.

 This is free and unencumbered software released into the [public domain](https://creativecommons.org/publicdomain/zero/1.0).